patrickbucher/docs/shell/shell.md

 - `make`: GNU make utility to maintain groups of programs
 - `mk`: maintain (make) related files
 - `strip`: discard symbols from object files
-- `valgrind`: a suite of tools for debugging and profiling programs
-- `yacc`: parser generator

 ## System Administration